When do I call 9-1-1?

 When you call 9-1-1, first you’ll be asked: For what town or city?

-Be prepared to give your phone number and the address of the emergency.
+Be prepared to give your phone number and the address or location of the emergency.
 Having correct information will help the right number of first responders arrive faster.
 Answer the questions as best you can.
+If you don't know the answer to a question or don't know your exact location, that's okay, the 9-1-1 Emergency Dispatcher will help you.

-9-1-1 Emergency Dispatchers are trained professionals and know what to ask and when to ask it and to dispatch the appropriate resources.
+9-1-1 Emergency Dispatchers are trained professionals and know what questions to ask and when to ask them to get the help to you as quickly as possible.

 About Red Deer's 9-1-1 Emergency Communications Centre:

 The Red Deer 9-1-1 Emergency Communications Centre provides 9-1-1 call answer services and emergency agency dispatch services for municipalities in the Central Alberta region.
-All municipalities in the counties of Clearwater, Ponoka, Lacombe, Red Deer, Mountain View, Stettler, Kneehill, Starland, Newell, M.D.
-34, M.D. of Acadia, Special Area 2, 3 & 4 and The City of Airdrie.
+All municipalities in the counties of Clearwater, Ponoka, Lacombe, Red Deer, Mountainview, Stettler, Kneehill, Starland, Newell, M.D.
+34, M.D. of Acadia, Special Areas 2, 3 & 4, the City of Airdrie, and the City of Leduc.